SheffieldML/GPmat/README.md

  *Left*: LLE on the full swiss roll data using 4 neighbours. *Right*: LLE on the full swiss roll data using 8 neighbours.
 #### Oil Data

-The \`oil data' is commonly used as a bench mark for visualisation algorithms.
+The 'oil data' is commonly used as a bench mark for visualisation algorithms.
 For more details on the data see [this page](http://www.ncrg.aston.ac.uk/GTM/3PhaseData.html).

 In these examples we used the 1000 data points from the training data for the oil, `demOilLle1.m` and `demOilLle2.m`.